hmchen47/DataScience/Stats/ProbStatsPython/PS1.md

-3. (Cartesian product shape) Taking the geometric view of Cartesian products, if A and B are real intervals of positive length in $\mathbb{R}$, then A×B is a:<br/>
+3. (Cartesian product shape) Taking the geometric view of Cartesian products, if A and B are real intervals of positive length in $\Bbb{R}$, then A×B is a:<br/>
   a. line,<br/>
   b. rectangle,<br/>
   c. circle,<br/>